-The Ducati Multistrada 1100 succeeded the Ducati Multistrada 1000DS, the original Multistrada.
-The 1100 motor was not very different, and had the same fundamental underlying characteristics — air-cooled, 2-valve-per-cylinder, an L twin with desmodromic valves, timing belt with regular replacement intervals and valve inspection intervals.
+The Ducati Multistrada 1100 succeeded the Ducati Multistrada 1000DS, the original Multistrada, which was made between 2003-2006.
+The 1100 motor was not very different, and had the same fundamental underlying characteristics — air-cooled, 2-valve-per-cylinder, an L twin with desmodromic valves, timing belt with regular replacement intervals, and regular valve inspection intervals.

 From the 1100 series of motors, the valve and belt inspection/replacement intervals extended slightly from 10,000 km (6,000 miles) to 12,000 km (7,500 miles).
 Another change that affected maintenance is that the 1100 now has a wet clutch.

 The Ducati Multistrada 1100 was also released as an 1100 S, with a few exterior changes like Öhlins suspension and lightweight Marchesini wheels.
 But mechanically they’re the same, and thus have the same maintenance schedule.